 Also from the same game, the first battle against the Cloud of Darkness.

-Also, early in the game, if the player tries to move too far into the sea without completing a certain task, he will encounter the Dragon Nepto, whose sole purpose is to block the player's path.
+Also, early in the game, if the player tries to move too far into the sea without completing a certain task, they will encounter the Dragon Nepto, whose sole purpose is to block the player's path.
 However, the game ends normally after the party dies and it's impossible to run from him either, forcing the player to reload the game.
 It is, however, possible to beat him with massive overleveling, but once you do so, you will be moved a few inches back and the boss will still be there, blocking your path.

 Final Fantasy IV also featured a weird version of the trope; the Dark Elf seems to be a Hopeless Boss Fight, but once he defeats you, you get the "Game Over" screen.
 You have to get a special item from Edward in order to fight him normally.
 If you have said item, the first fight with him is a Hopeless Boss Fight, but then you fight him again as a normal boss.